UQ-Research-Systems/my-research-a11y-testing/README.md

 This is currently stored in `/credentials.js' as a named import.

-So, in order for the tests to be able to login to My Research successfully and run - first create `credentials.js` in the root of this repository, and add the following code, replacing the user/pass/site combination with valid entries.:
+So, in order for the tests to be able to login to My Research successfully and run - first create `credentials.js` in the root of this repository, and add the following code, replacing the user/pass/site combination with valid entries.

+The credentials for this user should be a normal user (not admin).

 ```
 IMPORTANT - DO NOT COMMIT CREDENTIALS TO THE GITHUB REPO